johancz/Molnapplikationer-Blogg/_posts/2021-09-24-exercise-6-web-apps-in-the-cloud.markdown

 1. I could then create an Azure Web App in the Azure Portal with these settings (on the "Basics" tab):
     ![](/Molnapplikationer-Blogg/data/images/exercise-6-web-apps/azure-portal-create-resources-create-web-app-details.png)

-    And these settings (on the "Docker" tab, to set up the Web App to pull an image from the my ACR):
+    And these settings (on the "Docker" tab, to set up the Web App to pull an image from my ACR):
     ![](/Molnapplikationer-Blogg/data/images/exercise-6-web-apps/azure-portal-create-resources-create-web-app-details-docker-silver-acr.png)